IndigoCoke390/Account-Generator/README.md

 ## How it works
-This bot works by saving accounts in a .txt file and when a user uses the `/gen (account)` command it takes the account out of the stock and DMs the user that account
+This bot works by saving accounts in a .txt file and when a user uses the `/gen (account)` command it takes the account out of the stock and DMs the user that account information.
+After that the account gets removed from stock

 ## Setup
-1. Type `npm i --save` in your command line to install all the modules, alternativly you can type `npm i` to install all the modules and never install them again
+1. Type `npm i --save` in your command line to install all the modules, alternatively you can type `npm i` to install all the modules and never install them again.
-2. Create a file called `.env` and put this simple code into it `TOKEN=YOUR_TOKEN` but replace the "YOUR_TOKEN" part with your bot's token, then you should be good to go
+2. Create a file called `.env` and put this simple code into it `TOKEN=YOUR_TOKEN` but replace the "YOUR_TOKEN" part with your bot's token, then you should be good to go.

 ## 🐾 Examples
 /create Netflix - This will create a txt file with the name "Netflix"